Warren1001/PD2Info/Season_3_Issues.md

 ## **Game crashes upon visiting a vendor**
 - Kryszard's filter had a crash issue with Thawing Potions.
 Restart your launcher to update the loot filter.

+## **Game crashes upon killing *Ventar the Unholy* (Baal's Wave 4 Boss)**
+- One person has reported fixing this issue by installing Diablo 2/PD2 to the same drive that Windows is on.

 ## **Cannot press Create Game/Join Game/any button in the Realm menu**
 ###### You alt-tabbed while the Settings menu ingame was open.